 6. Learn to Love Leftovers

-Family still resistant?
-Find ways to cook once and use ingredients twice.
+Of course if you’re not a big leftovers fan, you can also find ways to cook once and use ingredients twice.
 For example, last night’s roasted chicken with baked potatoes becomes filling for tonight’s chicken fajitas with spicy Mexican hash browns.
 If your family balks at a second spaghetti night in a row, try a baked spaghetti pie for the second round.
 It’s fairly easy to make the second meal different enough so it’s doesn’t seem like yesterday’s microwaved meal.

-5. Try Sunday Meal Prep
+7. Try Sunday Meal Prep